Alexmna/tfg/demo_interfazV0/README.md

 These commands should install necesary dependencies that allow the code runs when You execute `ng serve`

+It could be possible You also need to import Flask services.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.